IMQS/messaging/README.md

 - web server to listen for HTTP `GET` or `POST` requests on a configurable port
 - authentication of user roles via the `serviceauth` package
 - processing of lists of mobile numbers (MSISDNs), cleaning and/or discarding invalid numbers and duplicates.
-- configurable SMS provider integration
+- configurable SMS provider integration - a MockProvider is included for testing
 - splitting of large send requests into smaller batches, as required by some SMS providers
 - send message and clean mobile numbers to SMS provider through API
 - logging of all messages and send logs in SQL tables
 - configurable optional polling to retrieve the delivery status for messages

 ## API calls